joanne-ndirangu/notes-app/README.md

 ``` flask run --debug ```
 5. Start the react app by running:
 ``` npm start ```
+6. Once in the react app the user will have to log into their account or create a new one.
+They can edit, delete and create a new note once logged in.

 ## Live site link